 Bibliotheca Alexandrina is seeking submissions for its newest anthology of fiction and poetry: In a Shadow’d Mirror: Pagan Tales of Fantasy and Horror.
 The collection is being edited by Rebecca Buchanan.
-Submissions are open from 1 March 2020 to 1 August 2020, with a projected release date of Winter 2020.
+Submissions are open from 1 December 2022 to 31 March 2023, with a projected release date of early Spring 2023.

 The only criteria is that the story must feature Pagan/polytheist characters.
 So, for example, submit a story about a traditional Scottish witch battling monsters in Edinburgh; a Vodouisant in modern New York trying to break a curse; a descendant of Circe hunting for a lost magical Greek artifact; Olympias, the mother of Alexander the Great, going on a quest at Dionysus’ command; a priest of Thoth in ancient Egypt investigating an occult crime; a devotee of Osanyin trying to save an endangered magical herb; a Taoist priestess fighting a plague in medieval China; and so on.

 Please note that gore, violence, and sexual situations should support the needs of the story.
 Do not include them just for shock or titillation.

 The editor is interested in fiction and poetry only.
 (Nonfiction will not be included in this collection.)
 If you are uncertain if your submission meets these guidelines, please query the editor.

 Multiple submissions by the same author are acceptable, and all contributors will retain original copyright to their work.
 Previously published material is also acceptable, provided the author retains the original copyright.
 All contributors must complete a permission to publish form prior to publication or their work will not be included in the anthology.